petrkeil/spasm/readme.md

 This package contains code for several species association metrics and analyses.

-## Important note about the purpose (i.e. this is not your regular R package!)
+## Beware, this is not a regular R package!

-*Almost all functions in this package have much better and more mature counterpars in other existing packages!* 'spasm' is just an assortment of code and wrappers that I needed for a review of species association metrics, and putting the code to the form of a package is my way of organizing and documenting the code.
+**Almost all functions in this package have much better and more mature counterpars in other existing packages!** 'spasm' is just an assortment of code and wrappers that I needed for a review of species association metrics, and putting the code to the form of a package is my way of organizing and documenting the code.